dlim28/code-challenge/README.md

 * Work on animations
   * In both desktop and mobile views there should be some animations or transitions to show users where to point their attention.
     * This is mainly more of a desktop UX as they are on larger screens where information can overload a user
 * Have a better color palette.
-I didn't realise that there was a [mediakit](https://www.cointree.com/company/media-kit/) that until I was writing this
+I didn't realise that there was a [mediakit](https://www.cointree.com/company/media-kit/) until I was writing this